Apple vows to end mining and use only recycled materials

 "Climate change is undeniable," the company said in its report.
 "Earth's resources won't last forever.
 And technology must be safe for people to make and use.
 We don't question these realities -- we challenge ourselves to ask what we can do about them in every part of our business."

+The move shows Apple's increasing tendency toward being a tech company focused on the greater good.
+Since Tim Cook took over as Apple's CEO in 2011, he has been expanding Apple's voice on issues like labor rights, equal pay and the environment.

-As lofty as that goal is, though, the company admits that it isn't quite sure how it's going to achieve it.
+As lofty as Apple's recycling goals are, though, the company admits it isn't quite sure how it's going to achieve it.

 "We're actually doing something we rarely do, which is announce a goal before we've completely figured out how to do it," Lisa Jackson, Apple's VP of environment, policy, and social initiatives, told Vice.
 "So we're a little nervous, but we also think it's really important, because as a sector we believe it's where technology should be going."